chinapedia/wikipedia.abstract.en/Page/Humayun.md

 Refuge in Persia

-Shah_Tahmasp_and_Humayun.jpeg provided Humayun with 12,000 cavalry and 300 veterans of his personal guard along with provisions, so that his guests may recover their domains in India.[23]]] Tahmasp,_Humayun_Meeting.jpg and the Mughal Emperor Humayun in Isfahan.]]
+provided Humayun with 12,000 cavalry and 300 veterans of his personal guard along with provisions, so that his guests may recover their domains in India.[23]]] and the Mughal Emperor Humayun in Isfahan.]]

 Humayun fled to the refuge of the Safavid Empire in Persia, marching with 40 men, his wife Bega Begum,[24] and her companion through mountains and valleys.
 Among other trials the Imperial party were forced to live on horse meat boiled in the soldiers' helmets.
 These indignities continued during the month it took them to reach Herat, however after their arrival they were reintroduced to the finer things in life.
 Upon entering the city his army was greeted with an armed escort, and they were treated to lavish food and clothing.
 They were given fine accommodations and the roads were cleared and cleaned before them.
 Shah Tahmasp, unlike Humayun's own family, actually welcomed the Mughal, and treated him as a royal visitor.
 Here Humayun went sightseeing and was amazed at the Persian artwork and architecture he saw: much of this was the work of the Timurid Sultan Husayn Bayqarah and his ancestor, princess Gauhar Shad, thus he was able to admire the work of his relatives and ancestors at first hand.